Volunteering

 When you join the club, we ask you to indicate areas where you may be able to help with the running of the club.
 If you would like to help, please get in touch with the Secretary for more information!

-We are also looking for expertise to support the committee on an ad hoc / as needed basis:
+We are always looking for expertise to support the committee on an ad hoc / as needed basis:

 If you are interested or for more information, please get in touch with the Secretary!